authgear/authgear-server/docs/specs/user-profile/design.md

 The label of the custom attribute can be localized with the translation key `custom-attribute-label-{pointer}`.
 For example, if the custom attribute is `/x_email`, then the translation key is `custom-attribute-label-/x_email`.

+If the label of the custom attribute is not localized, a default label is generated based on the pointer.
+`_` are replaced by space character, and the first character of each word is capitalized.
+For example, the default label of `/job_title` is `Job Title`.

 #### Custom Attribute type `string`